iwburns/log-monster/DESIGN.md

 # Design

-`log-monster` should by very fast at consuming log-data.
+`log-monster` should by very fast at consuming log data.
 Our design should try to minimize misuse while providing as much flexibility as possible.
 To that end, `log-monster` should consist of a front-end REST API and a back-end logging strategy.
 The back-end can be implemented as a library that implements the functionality of the REST API in a certain way.
 We can then add support for swapping out back-ends as needed.

 ## Logging levels